spartan-components/sc-form/README.md

 #### Checkbox group

-In HTML there is way, to mark a group of checkboxes as required (meaning, there has to be at least one checkbox ticked).
+There is no native form validation pattern to check if at least one checkbox of a checkbox group is ticked. `<sc-form>` enables this functionality.

-However, `<sc-form>` enables this functionality.
 For this, set the `data-required` attribute on the `<fieldset>`.
 You can optionally specify a custom error message by using the `data-error` attribute.

 ```html
 <sc-form>